 These ankle boots marry an irreverent punk sensibility with a badass cowboy attitude.
 These little black numbers have three golden buckles along the front and are also embellished with a series of golden studs placed in a floral pattern.
 They can be purchased from Farfetch.

-Olive is not a traditional color for women’s cowboy boots, but it clearly works.
-This is a busier take on a boot design that is meant to stand out, with a blocky yet high heel, edgy buckled harness around the ankle, light blue feather embroidery, and just one more buckle, this time in white, near the top.
-Get these low boots from Matches Fashion!
+Navy blue is not a traditional color for women’s cowboy boots, but it clearly works.
+This is a busier take on a boot design that is meant to stand out, with a blocky yet high heel, edgy metal embellishments around the ankle, brown tassel details on the back, and forest green piped edges, near the top.
+Get these Western boots from Matches Fashion!

 17. Suede Western Boots

 These Americana-inspired suede cowboy boots are a perfect choice for autumn.
 They come in a soft taupe shade that is a phenomenal neutral, and their embellishments make them unique without complicating their wear.
-These embellishments include cleverly placed silver studs, and a shiny metal panel just above the heel.
-Buy them from Forward!
+These embellishments include cleverly placed silver studs.
+Buy them from Nordstrom!

 Cowboy boots are a variation on riding boots, which have been a need since the 10th century and maybe even earlier.
 Boots with a high shaft and a slight heel made horse riding easier – they protected the leg from getting chaffed by the saddle, and allowed the horse rider to have a better grip on the stirrups.

 Before the Industrial Revolution, cowboy boots were handmade in different styles, with the boots worn by the cowboys in the American South-West having designs inspired by the Spanish vaquero tradition as well as by military cavalry boots.
 After industrialization, cowboys favored Wellington boots, though those were replaced soon enough by the classic cowboy boot design that is very nearly the one we know and love today.